Nilady/website_staging/uxui_design.md

 I was, together with the UI artist, in charge of the menus and their flow as well as the HUD.

-Previously, the menus were designed in isolation and implemented at the very end of production as quickly as possible, which resulted in a lot of iteration and wasted time.
+Previously, the <b>menus were designed in isolation</b> and <b>implemented at the very end of production as quickly as possible</b>, which resulted in <b>a lot of iteration and wasted time</b>.
 The UI artist and I had experienced this and wanted to change how menus are created not only in this project, but the entire company.

 <h3>Designing the Menus</h3>
 Most of the menus were fairly straight forward and mostly copies of previous instalments of the game.
-I made wireframes of them while the UI artist created the art style and assets for them.
-Before implementing anything we turned the wireframes into a clickable prototype with Adobe XD to give a sense of how the information would be displayed and how the transitions would feel.
+I made <b>wireframes</b> of them while the UI artist created the art style and assets for them.
+Before implementing anything we turned the wireframes into a <b>clickable prototype</b> with Adobe XD to give a sense of how the <i>information would be displayed</i> and <i>how the transitions would feel</i>.

 By the end we had a proven layout for the menus as well as clearly defined UI components that the programmers could implement once and use across all menus.
-This sped up the implementation as our documentation informed the software architecture and let the programmers transitioning from gameplay implementation to jump quickly into implementing the menus.
+This <b>sped up the implementation</b> as our documentation informed the software architecture and let the programmers transitioning from gameplay implementation to jump quickly into implementing the menus.
 They could also check the desired functionality from the prototype, which further sped up the implementation process by cutting down on the number of iterations needed.

 <center><img src="assets/img/portfolio/Trine4/T4_menu_flow_image.png" alt="Screenshot of some of the wireframes for Trine 4 menus" width=600 class="img-fluid"><br><i>Screenshot of some of the wireframes for Trine 4 menus made with Adobe XD.</i></center><br>